nepenth/knowledge-base/README.md

 # 📚 Technical Knowledge Base
-Welcome to our comprehensive **Technical Knowledge Base**, a carefully curated repository designed to empower you with deep, actionable insights across a vast array of technical domains.
-With over 362 detailed knowledge items and 33 high-level synthesis documents, we offer both granular, hands-on expertise and consolidated, big-picture perspectives.
+Welcome to our comprehensive **Technical Knowledge Base**, a meticulously curated repository designed to empower technical professionals like you with in-depth expertise across a wide array of domains.

-Our dual-layer approach is structured into 63 main categories and 220 subcategories, ensuring you can delve as deep or stay as high-level as needed.
-The detailed knowledge base items provide in-depth, specific information on topics like Kubernetes autoscaling, API design, and machine learning, while the synthesis documents offer valuable cross-topic insights and patterns.
-Whether you're troubleshooting a specific issue, exploring a new technology, or strategizing your next project, this organized structure ensures you can efficiently find what you need.
+With over **451 carefully crafted items**, including detailed individual entries and high-level synthesis documents, this knowledge base offers both granular insights and consolidated patterns across multiple topics.
+The dual-layer structure allows you to delve into specific subjects while also gaining broader perspectives through our **33 synthesis documents** that distill key learnings and trends.

-We also include 327 media files to enhance understanding and retention.
-So, dive in – whether you're looking for quick answers or deep dives, this knowledge base is your one-stop resource for technical excellence.
+Organized into **67 main categories** and **242 subcategories**, we've ensured easy navigation and discovery of relevant content tailored to your needs.
+Whether you're looking for best practices in **API design patterns**, strategies for **performance optimization**, or deeper understanding of **machine learning algorithms**, our knowledge base is your go-to resource for technical excellence.

+Leverage this dual-layer collection to stay ahead of the curve, enhance your problem-solving capabilities, and make informed decisions across various technical domains.
+Your journey towards mastering cutting-edge technologies starts here!
 ---
 ## 📊 Overview
-- **Knowledge Base Items**: 362
+- **Knowledge Base Items**: 418
 - **Synthesis Documents**: 33
-- **Total Content**: 395
+- **Total Content**: 451
-- **Main Categories**: 63
+- **Main Categories**: 67
-- **Subcategories**: 220
+- **Subcategories**: 242
-- **Media Files**: 327
+- **Media Files**: 366
-- **Last Updated**: 2025-06-20 12:33:55
+- **Last Updated**: 2025-07-15 14:18:13

 ---
 ## 🧭 Quick Navigation